QuantEcon/lecture-python-programming.myst/lectures/python_advanced_features.md

 arb(l1=l1, l2=l2, l3=l3, l4=l4)
 ```

-Now suppose we want to build on the previous intersection function to return both the intersection of book lists as well as books in each book list that are not in the intersection.
+Now suppose we want to build on the previous intersection function to return both the intersection of book lists and books in each book list that are not in the intersection.

-We can use `**kargs` to pass names of the lists as well elements of the lists into the function
+Here is one way we can write the function

 ```{code-cell} python3
 def intersect_two_output(**lists):